Trump family won’t be in the White House, but they’ll be just as influential outside

 The up-and-coming influencers: Barron and Kai Trump

-Barron Trump, the president’s youngest son, has scarcely said a word in public, but he’s managed to become both a subject of unending media curiosity and an influential media adviser to his father’s presidential campaign.
+Barron Trump, the president’s youngest son, has scarcely said a word in public but has managed to become both a subject of unending media curiosity and an influential media adviser to his father’s presidential campaign.

 Trump rose to power by adroitly wielding the braided power centers of business, politics, and media.
 Now it has become a family tradition.